Flood mitigation in Darwin region

 The suburb of The Narrows sits within the relatively large but heavily developed Ludmilla Creek catchment and has experienced flooding frequently since 1990.

-The Department of Infrastructure, Planning and Logistics has completed the following flood mitigation measures in partnership with the City of Darwin and Department of Defence to minimise the impact of flooding in Ludmilla and the Narrows:
+To minimise the impact of flooding in Ludmilla and the Narrows, DIPL has completed the following flood mitigation measures in partnership with the City of Darwin and Department of Defence:

-- building a detention embankment basin, staged detention basin and diversion drain on RAAF Base Darwin; and
+- building a detention embankment basin, staged detention basin and diversion drain on RAAF Base Darwin

 - re-establishment of Ludmilla Creek trunk drain (stage 1) in 2015.
-Stage 2 (extension to the culverts under Dickward Drive) is on hold pending the approved management of excess material containing PFAS.
+Extension to the culverts under Dickward Drive (stage 2) is on hold pending the approved management of excess material containing PFAS.

 There are significant issues with drainage in the Yarrawonga industrial areas, with flooding occurring in relatively small rainfall events.